WICG/web-printing/README.md

 A more intricate fingerprinting approach is to constantly track `printerState`/`printerStateMessage` fields for a specific printer; by observing the patterns in printer state changes (i.e. how often it goes from `busy` to `idle` and vice versa) a macilious website could reveal sensitive information about the user's printing behavior.
 This information could be used to build a profile of the user or to track their activities across multiple sites.

 #### Mitigation
-A basic precaution is to introduce a new permissions-policy called `"printing"` to `navigator.printing.getPrinters()`  to facilitate protection against malicious third-party iframes.
+A basic precaution is to introduce a new permissions-policy called `"printing"` to `printing.getPrinters()`  to facilitate protection against malicious third-party iframes.
 A more sophisticated approach would include creating a permissions surface resembling those for existing Web APIs like `serial` and `hid`: this is discussed in greater detail in the [Permissions UX](#permissions-ux) section.

 ### Forging Printer Jobs